yoga sequence

 • Camel Pose (Ustrasana): This backbend stretches the front of the body, strengthens the back and spine, and opens the chest, facilitating deeper breathing and releasing emotional blockages.

-• Bow Pose (Dhanurasana): This pose strengthens the back and core, opens the chest, and can help release nervous energy.
+• Bow Pose (Dhanurasana): This pose strengthens the back and core, opens the chest and can help release nervous energy.
 It’s important to learn proper alignment to avoid injury, which you can do at a 200 hour yoga teacher training course in Rishikesh.

 • Child’s Pose (Balasana): A restorative pose that promotes a sense of grounding and calm, releasing tension in the spine and calming the nervous system.